codecrafters-io/build-your-own-interpreter/stage_descriptions/base-01-ry8.md

-In this stage, you'll implement the `tokenize` command to handle empty .lox files.
+An interpreter’s first job is to turn raw source code text into tokens (the smallest meaningful units of code).
+In this stage, you’ll handle the simplest possible input: an empty .lox file.

 ### The `tokenize` command